salty-seaweed/travel-agency/NEW_RESORTS_DEPLOYMENT.md

 - Create 70 new room types
 - Set all to `is_room_type=true` and `hide_price=true`

-### Step 3: Add Card Images to Gallery
+### Step 3: Add Card Images and Hero Banners to Gallery
 ```bash
 railway run python manage.py add_card_images_to_gallery
 ```

-This adds the Card Image URL to each resort's `gallery_images` field.
+This adds 3 images to each resort's `gallery_images` field:
+1. Card Image (for resort cards)
+2. Resort Hero Banner 1 (for gallery display)
+3. Resort Hero Banner 2 (for gallery display)

+Now covers all 18 resorts with correct file extensions for each.

 ### Step 4: Add Room Type Image URLs
 ```bash